-The governance structure of the Gibraltar firm is made up of two elements; the Territory Senior Partner ("TSP") and the Board of Directors (the "Board").
+The governance structure of the firm is made up of two elements; the Territory Senior Partner ("TSP") and the Board of Directors (the "Board").

 The governing body of the firm is the Board, who meet at regular intervals to discuss strategy and to monitor the firms progress against that strategy.
-The firm is organised across the three core lines of service: Assurance, Tax (including payroll) and Advisory (including accounting advisory).
+The firm is organised across the three core lines of service: Assurance, Tax and Advisory.

 Each member of the Board is subject to formal, rigorous, and ongoing performance evaluation.
-In, addition consideration is given to PwC's network standards.
+In Gibraltar, the firm must annually comply with PwC's Network Standards.